Dhi13man/spring-multi-data-source/README.md

     - `dataSourceName`: The name of the data source.
 It is used to generate the date source beans and to name the generated classes, packages, and property paths for the data source properties.
-    - `dataSourceClassPropertiesPath`: The key/path of the data source class properties in the application properties.
+    - `dataSourceClassPropertiesPath`:The application properties key/path of the data source class' properties.
 Eg. `spring.datasource.hikari` for Hikari data sources.
-    - `overridingPropertiesPath`:  The key/path under which the JPA properties to override for this data source are located in the application properties file.
+    - `overridingPropertiesPath`:  The application properties key/path under which the JPA properties to override for this data source are located.
 This allows overriding of the JPA properties for each data source.
 By default, it will take the default `spring.jpa.properties` path.